Global symmetry violation from non-isometric codes: Global symmetry violation

 These contributions can be understood as intermediate stages of black hole evaporation.
-The first term in \eqref{S2inter} takes the form of generalized entropy, in which the island is formed for the energy modes while the charge modes are still in the early stage.
-This contribution could come from black hole remnants \cite{Susskind:1995da}, which would have small area $|B|$ with large charge degeneracy, $|Q_r|=|Q_R|$.
+The first term in \eqref{S2inter} corresponds to the form of the generalized entropy, in which the island is formed for the neutral modes while the charge modes are still in the early stage.
+This contribution could come from black hole remnants \cite{Susskind:1995da}, which would have small $|B|$ with large charge degeneracy, $|Q_r|=|Q_R|$ in the effective description.
 They preserve the global symmetry, but violate the Bekenstein bound \cite{Banks:2010zn}.
-In the second term, the charge modes are in the late phase with their island, while the energy modes remain in the early phase.
+We discuss below how their contribution is suppressed at very late times.
+In the second term of \eqref{S2inter}, the charge modes are in the late phase with their island, while the neutral modes remain in the early phase.